asreview/asreview/docs/source/intro/installation.rst

 .. code:: bash

-  asreview lab --clean_all_projects
+  asreview lab --clean-all-projects

 This will safely remove temporay files, nothing will harm your review.
 To clean a specific project, use

 .. code:: bash

-  asreview lab --clean_project my-project
+  asreview lab --clean-project my-project

 in which ``my_project`` is your project name.